rism-digital/rism.info/community/muscat.en.md

 * Access is through a URL and requires an Internet connection.
 No installation is required, and nothing needs to be downloaded.
 * Muscat works best on screens that are at least 1366 x 768 pixels.
 * Muscat is optimized for Firefox and Chrome.
 Do not use Internet Explorer!

+## More information
+Each contributor receives their own Muscat login, which is tied to the institution(s) that they will edit.
+Please contact the [RISM Editorial Center](mailto:contact@rism.info) if you have any questions about using Muscat, contributing to RISM through Muscat, or if you wish for a live demonstration of Muscat.
+Contact [Rodoflo Zitellini](mailto:rodolfo.zitellini@rism.digital) for technical and software development questions.